julian-rose/FreeRTOS-for-Agon/README.md

 The "Alpha" capability is already provided, with the FreeRTOS source located in ./FreeRTOSv202212.01-LTS/FreeRTOS/Source/ and the eZ80 portable code in ./FreeRTOSv202212.01-LTS/FreeRTOS/Source/portable/Community-Supported-Ports/ZDSII/eZ80AgonLight/.
-You can already use "Alpha" to develop full Standard C, FreeRTOS applications that will run on Agon.
+You can already use "Alpha" to develop full standard C, FreeRTOS applications that will run on Agon.
 <p>